-ADVANCED PRECALCULUS
+EXTENDED PRECALCULUS

 This course provides an introduction to higher mathematics and helps to develop the skills and study habits necessary for a rigorous math program.
 This course will continue to expand on topics from Advanced Algebra II, including rational, trigonometric exponential and logarithmic functions.
 New units, such as conic sections, sequences and series, limits, vectors, parametric and polar equations and derivatives will be introduced.
 This course is designed to prepare students for AP Calculus.

-Prerequisites: Returning Students - Advanced Algebra II with an A-, placement test, and/or department approval.
+Prerequisites: Returning Students - Extended Algebra II with an A- and department approval.
 New Students - by placement test and the Academic Dean and Math Department Chair's approval.